 I was named Executive of the Year.
 I have been recognized for institutional leadership, governance design, and the ability to build complex operating structures under pressure and public scrutiny.

 That background is the entire basis of this practice.
 Falkovia does not advise on AI technology.
-It designs the human governance architecture that determines whether AI adoption strengthens or destabilizes an institution.
+It advises on consequential AI decisions and designs the human governance architecture that determines whether AI strengthens or destabilizes a regulated institution.

 My differentiator is the substrate.
 I am a forensic psychologist.
 The forensic discipline is the work of seeing what others miss in complex evidence, naming it precisely, and rendering it into something a non-clinician can hold, decide on, and defend under cross-examination.
 That is the same discipline AI governance now demands of every president, CEO, and managing partner.
 Built for courts.
 Now built for boards.